Michelle-Watson/capstone-michelle/README.md

   - Allow adding new games or editing existing games.
   - Create add or POST endpoint `/games/add`
   - Create edit or PUT endpoint `/games/:id/edit`
-  - Hidden Form page that can't be navigated to, but can be accessed by typing in the URL manually
+  - Hidden Form page (not meant to be pretty since) that can't be navigated to, but can be accessed by typing in the URL manually

 - Feature: Hidden Admin Mode - Add/edit Prices

   - Allow adding new games or editing existing prices.
   - Create add or POST endpoint `/prices/add`
   - Create edit or PUT endpoint `/prices/:id/edit`
-  - Hidden Form page that can't be navigated to, but can be accessed by typing in the URL manually
+  - Hidden Form page (not meant to be pretty since) that can't be navigated to, but can be accessed by typing in the URL manually

 - Bug fixes